 The above example can be used to gather and persist in the backend the status of VMs.
 It will persist 1 in the backend as a measure for every collecting period if the VM's status is ACTIVE, and 0 otherwise.
 This is quite useful to create hashmap rating rules for running VMs in CloudKitty.
-Then, to enrich the resource in the storage backend, we are adding extra metadata that are collected in Keystone and in the local host via the extra\metadata\fields options.
-If you have multiples extra\metadata\fields defining the same metadata\field, the last not None metadata value will be used.
+Then, to enrich the resource in the storage backend, we are adding extra metadata that are collected in Keystone via the extra\metadata\fields options.